ayushsharma-crypto/AlgorithmAnalysisCourseProject/README.md

-# alGOT - Game of Algorithms
+# Algorithms Envisioned

-# What is this project about?
+## What is this project about?

 This project takes a shot at choosing algorithms of different territories and attempts at teaching the end user what a particular algorithm is all about.
 There are two sections to each algorithm, a presentation explaining the use case of an algorithm in a story/scenario and an implementation of each algorithm in python3 using visual means as well.